abdullahab001/Student-Clustering/README.md

 By implementing these recommendations, Scaler can enhance its marketing effectiveness, improve learner engagement, and ultimately, drive greater success in its mission to empower software professionals through advanced education and training.

-**Two-Liner Summary:**

-**Approach:** Utilized K Means clustering to segment learners based on job profiles and company affiliations, enabling targeted strategies for course promotion and engagement.

-**Insights and Impact:** Identified opportunities to refine targeting strategies by focusing on Cluster 0 with lower-than-average CTC, and recommended incorporating age as a factor for improved audience selection, enhancing marketing effectiveness and learner engagement.